MithamoMorgan/Diabetes_Prediction/README.md

 * glucose level - Amount of glucose in the bloodstream at a given time.

 ## App
-This app can assist medical professionals in making a diagnosis but should not be used as a substitute for a professional diagnosis
+This app can assist medical professionals in making a diagnosis but should not be used as a substitute for a professional diagnosis.